-The Amsterdam Symposium on the History of Food is the result of a collaborative partnership between the Special Collections, University of Amsterdam, the Amsterdam School of Historical Studies, University of Amsterdam and the research unit Social & Cultural Food Studies (FOST) of the Vrije Universiteit Brussel.
+The Amsterdam Symposium on the History of Food is the result of a collaborative partnership between Allard Pierson | Collections of the University of Amsterdam, the Amsterdam School of Historical Studies, University of Amsterdam, the Rural and Environmental History Group, Wageningen University & Research and the research unit Social & Cultural Food Studies (FOST) of the Vrije Universiteit Brussel.

 Venue: Aula of the University of Amsterdam

 We regret to inform you that the Amsterdam Symposium on the History of Food will not take place in November 2020, due to many uncertainties about travelling and coming together caused by the corona virus (covid-19).
 Therefore, we have decided to move the planned symposium ‘Food and the Environment: The Dynamic Relationship between Food Practices and Nature’ to November 2021.

 Programme will be published in Spring 2021.

 The Dynamic Relationship Between Food Practices and Nature